ministryofjustice/security-guidance/docs/access-control-policy.md

 ## User Responsibilities

 Users are required to follow the MoJ's practices in the use of secret authentication.
-This is described in the following subsections.
+This is described in the following subsection.

 ### Use of secret authentication information